PanK0/ARGO/README.md

 ## Files description

 ### `config/`
 - `byzantine.config`  : configuration file to simulate byzantine processes.
-- `topology.csv` : topology of the graph, given into a .csv file.
+- `topology.csv`      : topology of a 4 nodes graph, given into a .csv file.
+- `topology2.csv`     : topology of a 8 nodes graph, given into a .csv file.

 ### `docker/`
 - `dockerfile` : dockerfile to create an image of a node.